Choosing Your First Coffee Subscription: A No-Nonsense Guide

 A coffee subscription makes sense if you drink at least one or two cups at home per day, care about how your coffee tastes, and are tired of average beans from a supermarket shelf.
 It also suits anyone who regularly runs out of coffee and resorts to instant — the regularity of a subscription solves that without any thought.

-It's less useful if you drink coffee occasionally, travel frequently for weeks at a time, or prefer picking different roasts from different roasters at your own pace.
+It's less useful if you drink coffee occasionally, travel frequently for weeks at a time, or prefer picking different roasts at your own pace.
 If you care about quality but want the option to pause when life gets busy, look for a subscription with no lock-in.

 What to look for in a coffee subscription